SalesforceCommerceCloud/commerce-sdk/README.md

 };
 ```

-All of these options can either be set on a per client or per request basis.
+All options can be set per client or per request.

 Example: